Today we’re going to talk about red flags in startup investing. These are signals that tell me it’s probably best to pass on a deal.

 One of the most common negative signals I see is when a founder spends too much time telling me how amazing their industry is… how fast their industry is growing and how it’s going to change the world.
 But when it comes to the company’s revenue and traction, they skip over the details.
 It’s a bad sign.

 So pay attention to what the founder is telling you.
-If the founder spends most of their time telling you about how fast the industry is growing but glosses over how fast their company is growing, you can usually pass on the deal (this is common in the cannabis space).
+If the founder spends most of their time telling you about how fast the industry is growing but glosses over how fast their company is growing, you can usually pass on the deal (this is common in the cannabis and marijuana spaces).

 Red Flag No. 2 – Deceptive Charts